lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 # Testing

-The The one with all the questions - 'Friends' interactive trivia website has been tested using the following methods:
+The one with all the questions - 'Friends' interactive trivia website has been tested using the following methods:
 - [Code Validation](#code-validation)
     - [W3C HTML Validator](#w3c-html-validator)
         - [Homepage](#homepage)